Licensing new drivers and renewing an existing licence

 • have the right to work legally in the UK

 • be a 'fit and proper person' - which means your background and character will be checked.
-The council will carry out an enhanced criminal records check with the Disclosure and Barring Service (DBS)
+The council will carry out an enhanced criminal records check with the Disclosure and Barring Service (see DBS below)

 You will also need: